angrykoala/node-wizardry-book/basic-topics/writing-js-with-node.md

 > **Pro Tip:** The folder `node_modules` must be used only for packages installed with npm, never for your code or manually downloaded packages

 ### About packages
+You may sometimes see that the words _"module"_ and _"package"_ are interchangeable.
+However, there are some small differences:
+* A module is anything that can be required, like js files.
+* A package is a directory described by a _package.json_.
+In general, every node application is a package, and a package can be a module (e.g. the dependencies you may install).

+So, in a proper Node.js environment, you are creating a _package_, the package is composed of several _modules_ (files) and uses other _packages_ (that are also _modules_, as you can import them).